taosdata/taos-connector-node/nodejs/readme.md

 ## 2. Documentation

-- To use Node.js connector, please check [Developer Guide](https://docs.tdengine.com/developer-guide/), which includes how an application can introduce the `@tdengine/websocket`, as well as examples of data writing, querying, schemaless writing, parameter binding, and data subscription.
+- To use Node.js connector, please refer to the [Developer Guide](https://docs.tdengine.com/developer-guide/), which includes instructions on how to integrate `@tdengine/websocket` into an application, along with examples of data writing, querying, schemaless writing, parameter binding, and data subscription.
 - For other reference information, please check [Reference Manual](https://docs.tdengine.com/tdengine-reference/client-libraries/node/), which includes version history, data types, example programs, API descriptions, and FAQs.
-- This quick guide is mainly for developers who like to contribute/build/test the Node.js connector by themselves.
+- This quick guide is primarily for developers who wish to contribute, build, and test the Node.js connector on their own.
 To learn about TDengine, you can visit the [official documentation](https://docs.tdengine.com).

 ## 3. Prerequisites